-9M 2021 Main Highlights
+4Q 2021 Main Highlights

-Regarding our growth and operational results, during the 3Q 2021 we had positive operational results.
-Total portfolio origination grew 24.9%% YoY.
-Our owned and managed portfolio grew 17.4% and 12.2% year over year, respectively, to the lack of loan portfolio sales during the 3Q compared to the previous quarters of the year.
+Regarding our growth and operational results, during the 4Q 2021 we had positive operational results.
+Total portfolio origination grew 20.2%% YoY.
+Our owned and managed portfolio grew 15.2% and 10.2% year over year, respectively, due to the lack of loan portfolio sales during the last two quarters of the year.

-Regarding our financial results, on a YoY basis, the net interest income grew 13%, driven by higher commissions and fees, especially in the credit card business.
-Gross financial margin grew 31.4% on an annual basis, resulting from higher net interest income, including fess and commissions, and lower net impairment expenses.
+Regarding our financial results, on a YoY basis, the net interest income grew 6.1%, driven by higher commissions and fees, especially in the credit card business.
+Gross financial margin grew 19.8% on an annual basis, resulting from higher net interest income, including fees and commissions, and lower net impairment expenses.
 Our Net Operating Income and the Net Income also increased on a YoY basis.

 We maintain a solid cash position.
-As of September 2021, the committed credit lines available totaled \$72 Bn pesos and cash at hand was \$224 Bn pesos.
+As of December 2021, the committed credit lines available totaled \$96 Bn pesos and cash at hand was \$149 Bn pesos.

-We successfully raised more than \$ 470 Bn pesos in funding for 2021, including:
+We successfully raised more than \$ 588 Bn pesos in funding for 2021, including:

-100% refinancing of the US\$75 MM amortizations due in 2021 under the ECP Program
+- 100% refinancing of the US\$75 MM amortizations due in 2021 under the ECP Program - o The issuance of the first tranche of our debut domestic bonds, partially guaranteed by a Colombian government entity for an amount of \$53 Bn pesos.

-1 The following transcript should be read in conjunction with our unaudited Financial Statements as of September 30, 2021.
+1 The following transcript should be read in conjunction with our unaudited Financial Statements as of December 31, 2021.
 Our Annual Financial Statements have been prepared in accordance with IFRS for nonfinancial entities.

-- o The issuance of the first tranche of our debut domestic bonds, partially guaranteed by a Colombian government entity for an amount of \$53 Bn pesos.
-The bonds have a 3-year tenor and a 9.1% coupon in pesos.
-The transaction was 1.51x oversubscribed. - o A new working capital line in pesos with JP Morgan for \$37 Bn pesos, and - Payroll loan portfolio sales to financial institutions for \$150 Bn pesos
+- o A new working capital line in pesos with JP Morgan for \$37 Bn pesos, and - Payroll loan portfolio sales to financial institutions for \$216 Bn pesos

-We also had progress securing funding sources to pay off the US\$164 million amortization of the 9.75% coupon bonds in 2022, including:
+We also closed \$428 Bn pesos in funding sources to pay off the US\$164 million amortization of the 9.75% coupon bonds in 2022, including:

-- The renewal and increase of a short-term secured facility for \$38 Bn pesos, - A new payroll loan backed facility with Citibank Colombia for \$290 Bn pesos and - Two new payroll loan backed facilities with local financial institutions for \$80 Bn pesos.
+- o The renewal and increase of a short-term secured facility for \$38 Bn pesos, - A new payroll loan backed facility with Citibank Colombia for \$290 Bn pesos and - A new payroll loan and credit card backed facilities with local financial institutions for \$100 Bn pesos.

-We will continue working towards closing additional secured term-loans during the first quarter of 2022 with a potential of \$920 Bn pesos and completing additional issuances of domestic bonds and securitizations and notes under the ECP Program for a potential of about \$448 Bn pesos.
+We will continue working towards closing additional secured term-loans during April 2022 with a potential of \$1.1 trillion pesos and additional issuances of domestic bonds and securitizations and notes under the ECP Program for a potential of about \$448 Bn pesos.